-It is the policy of BBH to identify clearly each and every legal and/or natural person who seeks to do business with BBH through its Know-Your-Customer/Customer Identification Program ("CIP").
-The purposes of the CIP are (a) to obtain sufficient identifying information from a client (including name, date of birth, address (non P.O.
-Box) and identification number) prior to establishing an account in order to minimize criminal exposure and monetary loss to BBH, (b) to verify the information used to identify the client, (c) to check that a client does not appear on any relevant lists of sanctioned persons, such as those maintained by the U.S. Office of Foreign Assets Control ("OFAC"), the European Union, and the United Nations, or on any U.S. government designated lists of known or suspected terrorists or terrorist organizations, or on any list issued by local regulatory bodies of the jurisdictions in which BBH conducts its business, (d) to aid law enforcement in the prosecution of any client who would use BBH's resources for illicit purposes, such as money laundering or the funding of terrorism, and (e) to periodically update client identification files consistent with BBH's Customer AML Risk Assessment Methodology.
+It is the policy of BBH to identify and verify each and every legal and/or natural person who seeks to do business with BBH through its Know-Your-Customer/Customer Identification Program ("CIP").
+The purposes of the CIP are: (i) to obtain sufficient identifying information from a client (including name, date of birth, address (non P.O.
+Box), and identification number) prior to establishing an account in order to minimize criminal exposure and monetary loss to BBH; (ii) to verify the information used to identify the client; (iii) to check that a client does not appear on any relevant lists of sanctioned persons, such as those maintained by the U.S. Office of Foreign Assets Control ("OFAC"), the European Union, and the United Nations, or on any U.S. government designated lists of known or suspected terrorists or terrorist organizations, or on any list issued by local regulatory bodies of the jurisdictions in which BBH conducts its business; (iv) to aid law enforcement in the prosecution of any client who would use BBH's resources for illicit purposes, such as money laundering or the funding of terrorism; and (v) to periodically update client identification files consistent with BBH's Customer AML Risk Assessment Methodology.
 "Knowing Your Customer" through appropriate client identification and verification is a critical element in BBH's AML Program to prevent money laundering and terrorist financing and to reduce losses from fraud.
 BBH will always require valid copies of identification documents before onboarding a new client.
-Periodically, BBH may also request valid copies of identification documents from existing clients.
+Periodically, BBH also requests valid copies of identification documents from existing clients during the periodic refresh process.